AdKats/AdKats/README.md

     <li>
         <b>Extensive In-Game Commands.</b>
-        Commands for player killing, kicking, punishing, banning, unbanning, moving, joining, whitelisting, messaging, etc, etc... ~100 available in-game commands.
+        Commands for player killing, kicking, punishing, banning, unbanning, moving, joining, whitelisting, messaging, etc, etc...
+Over 100 available in-game commands.
 Commands can be accessed from in-game, Procon's chat window, database, and from other plugins.
     </li>
     <li>
         <b>Customizable User Roles.</b>
-        Custom user roles can be created for admins and players, with each role given access to only the commands you want them to use.
+        Custom user roles can be created for admins and players with each role given access to only the commands you want them to use.
 Default guest role is given to all players and can be edited to your desired specs.
 Roles and powers are automatically synced between servers so you only need to change user information once.
 Soldiers assigned to users will also keep their powers even if they change their in-game names.
     </li>
     <li>
         <b>Setting sync between servers.</b>
-        All changes to plugin settings are stored in the database and can be automatically synced between your Procon layers.
+        Changes to plugin settings are stored in the database and can be automatically synced between your Procon layers.
 Setting up new layers or switching layers is a breeze as the settings for existing servers are automatically imported on startup.
     </li>
     <li>
         <b>Infraction Tracking System.</b>
         Punish/forgive players for breaking rules on your servers.
-Everything is tracked so the more infractions they commit, the worse their punishment automatically gets.
-Created so all players can be treated equally based on their history, regardless of who is issuing punishments against them.
+Everything is tracked so the more infractions they commit the worse their punishment automatically gets.
+Created so all players are treated equally based on their history, regardless of who is issuing punishments against them.
 Heavily customizable.
     </li>
     <li>